wix-incubator/wix-code-docs/wix-bookings-v1/wix-bookings-v1/Resources/guides/Introduction.md

 - There are 2 tags that are used by the Wix Bookings app:
     - `"staff"`: Resources with the `"staff"` tag appear in the Bookings app's **Staff** page.
     - `"business"`: The Bookings app creates a resource with a name and tag value of `"business"`.
 This resource owns a schedule that contains the operating hours of the business and cannot be deleted.
 This schedule is used when creating resources that use the business’s operating hours for the resource's working hours.
 - You can have up to 135 active resources and an additional 135 deleted resources.
 - A resource can have one schedule only.
 - When updating a resource's schedule you cannot change the system tags used by the Wix Bookings app.
-Tags used by the app have the values "INDIVIDUAL", "GROUP", and "COURSE".
+Tags used by the app have the values `"INDIVIDUAL"`, `"GROUP"`, and `"COURSE"`.

 ## Terminology